 Some of the new pipelines will be installed in the public right-of-way, including along Dodge Park Boulevard, Lusted Road, Altman Road, and Cottrell Road.
 These segments of roadway will be restored after the pipeline installation is complete.

-We will maintain truck haul routes within the Multnomah County project area as defined through the land use process (see map).
-During construction, we will be monitoring the condition of these roads and will take corrective action as needed in coordination with the County.
-If sediment is inadvertently tracked off-site, we will continue to use a street sweeper as necessary to clean the haul routes within the project study area.
+We'll continue maintaining truck haul routes within the Multnomah County project area as defined through the land use process (see map).
+We're monitoring the condition of these roads during project construction and will take corrective action as needed in coordination with the County.
+If sediment is inadvertently tracked off-site, we'll continue to use a street sweeper as necessary to clean the haul routes within the project study area.
 Maintenance of other roads will continue to be the responsibility of the local jurisdiction.

-In addition to paving improvements, we will also clear vegetation as necessary at intersections in the project area to maintain site distance
+In addition to paving improvements, we've also cleared vegetation as necessary at intersections in the project area to maintain site distance.

 What haul roads will construction trucks use?
 How are those identified?